-Environmental Action Plan - The Environmental Action Plan (EAP) is a fundamental part of the Council's Corporate Plan and a key corporate priority.
-The EAP will be used to finance various environmental improvements throughout the District.
+Environmental Action Plan - The Environmental Action Plan (EAP) is used to help deliver the Council's Corporate Plan and key corporate priorities, with a drawdown from this reserve being utilised in 2015-16.

 General Fund Repairs - To make provision for necessary essential repairs and maintenance and minor improvements to the Council's assets.